israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Several methods take as arguments functions to be called back while processing the array.
     When these methods are called, the length of the array is sampled, and any element added beyond this length from within the callback is not visited.

+    Other changes to the array (setting the value of or deleting an element) may affect the results of the operation if the method visits the changed element afterwards.